 In contrast to the daytime events, all the night-time events were stable enough to determine the event growth rate.
-The growth rate varied considerably between events (see lower panel of Figure 3-Figure 3) and most likely reflects differences in the factors driving the particle formation between these episodes.
+The growth rate varied considerably between events (see lower panel of Figure 3) and most likely reflects differences in the factors driving the particle formation between these episodes.
 The specific oxidation pathways that were active during each event likely had a direct impact on the observed differences in growth rates.
-These The differences in the growth rate might be directly affected by the main oxidation pathways available at the time of the reaction.
-These reaction pathways might include isoprene oxidation by nitrate radical (NO_3) oxidation path during the night (Wu et al., 2021b), monoterpene ozonolysis and condensation over previously formed clusters (Liu et al., 2023; Wang et al., 2023), or oxygenated VOCs (OVOCs) brought to the site and condensed on formed seeds or startingmay initiate nucleation (Bianchi et al., 2019; Higgins et al., 2022).
+These reaction pathways might include monoterpene ozonolysis and condensation over previously formed clusters (Liu et al., 2023; Wang et al., 2023), or oxygenated VOCs (OVOCs) brought to the site and condensed on formed seeds or may initiate nucleation (Bianchi et al., 2019; Higgins et al., 2022).
 Some of these processes were observed during the campaign and will be further explored on the nighttime events section.